leewei05/sys-interview/compilers/README.md

 - Each variable has only one definition.
 - Use-Definition chains are good for analysis.
 - Phi Functions merge multiple control flow paths and choose the correct source path.

+### Polyhedral Compilation

+Polyhedral compilation is a mathematical framework for optimizing programs with **nested loops and array access**.

+The core idea is to represent nested loop as a geometric shape called a **polyhedron**.
+Instead of analyzing dependencies between individual statements, polyhedral compilation analyzes depedencies between these iteration points (polyhedrons).